- What is a Snippet Box

 What is a Snippet Box

 You must have noticed a box-like structure while trying to type in a search query, especially on Google search.
 It is also quite possible that you may also find the content in the box and the immediate ranking page below to be exactly same.
 These, mostly appear from any of the top 5 listing pages in SERPs, having said that it can also appear from pages, not in top 5 ranks.
 It can be a paragraph, a list (bullets, numbers) or a table snippet as well.
+For instance, StepToInbound ranks as below in featured snippets.

 Google terms this box as a “Snippet Box” often called as Quick answer box or direct answers, rich answers in search too.
-IT was launched by Google in 2014.
+It was launched by Google in 2014.
 This should not be confused with knowledge graphs which directly pulls relevant information from Google’s data sources.
 It is a normal search result, emphasized with the special layout to provide quick answers to users.

 What can it do to your brand?